jimmyvcr/nssc1-team07/README.md

 # Exercises
 ## Different time-steps and larger end-times
+Exact solution of mass-spring ODE results in sinusoidal oscillation over time (time evolution) and circular phase plot.
+The updates with explicit Euler are not (totally) energy conserving and so numerical errors accumulate over time.
 In the following plots different time-step sizes are combined with varying end-times.
+Their effect on the accuracy of the resulting numerical solution is interpreted.
 The first row corresponds to the given parameters for time-step and end-time.
 The second row displays results for 10-times smaller time steps and the third row shows results for a 10-times bigger end-time.
 The last row shows what a combined 10-times smaller time steps and 10-times bigger end-time results in.